-Initiated by the RMT in 2006, the Network has held nine national conferences, each attracting hundreds of rank-and-file activists.
-The Network was initiated by the RMT and now also has national support from PCS, CWU, NUJ, NUM, POA, BFAWU, NAPO and FBU as well as many branches, trades councils, etc.
+Initiated by the RMT in 2006, the Network has held 15 national conferences, each attracting hundreds of rank-and-file activists.
+The Network was initiated by the RMT and now also has national support from Unite, CWU, NUJ, NUM, POA, BFAWU, NAPO and FBU as well as many branches, trades councils, etc.

 Organising mutual solidarity when trade unions are in dispute will be at the heart of our work.
 We will also share information to develop ways of successfully resisting attacks on our union rights, jobs, pay, conditions and pensions.
 We aim to build a movement that can help sweep the anti-union laws off the books and make them inoperable in the meantime.